cmackenzie1/uuidgen.dev/README.md

 ## Pages

-The `pages/` directory contains the `hugo` content to generate the HTML site hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
+The `pages/` directory contains the static content to generate the HTML site hosted on [Cloudflare Pages](https://pages.cloudflare.com/).

 ## Workers